 Bad Sightseeing Tours

-Not quite an outright cruise scam, but many port visitors are really annoyed by a sightseeing tour that spends an hour at a souvenir store chosen because of the quality of its kickbacks rather than of its merchandise.
+This one isn’t quite an outright cruise scam, but many port visitors are really annoyed by a sightseeing tour that spends an hour at a souvenir store chosen because of the quality of its kickbacks rather than of its merchandise.
 A related minor cruise scam is the artwork produced by local street “artists” who are really just coloring in between the faint lines of a pre-printed scene.

 Online Cruise Scams

-A potentially dangerous cruise scam can compromise your identity, files, or both: an e-mail apparently sent by a cruise line or resort asking you to hit a link for more information on your upcoming cruise.
+A potentially dangerous cruise scam can compromise your identity, files, or both: an email apparently sent by a cruise line or resort asking you to hit a link for more information on your upcoming cruise.
 These originate with someone who has hacked the cruise line’s or operator’s data to get the names of current and prospective customers.
-And, obviously, either the mail itself or the link contains malware.
+And, obviously, either the message itself or the link contains malware.
 This online cruise scam is like those fake emails from FedEx or UPS going around that ask you to verify something about an upcoming shipment.

 Fake List Prices

 If it’s “75 percent off,” it’s bound to be a good deal—right?
 Not necessarily.
 The base price from which that 75 percent is deducted is often complete fiction.
 Even “brochure price” means very little.
 So forget about big discounts from fake list prices.
-You can decide whether a deal is good by comparing its price with prices for comparable cruises and by checking impartial cruise review websites such as our sister site, Cruise Critic.
+You can decide whether a deal is good by comparing its price with prices for comparable cruises and by checking impartial cruise review websites such as SmarterTravel’s sister site, Cruise Critic.

 The Cruise Line Contract